 The Data Standards and Transparency Committee (DST) was created in April 2008 to review national standards for reporting and to make recommendations to the Advisory Council on defining a standard method of reporting information for facilities, physicians, and health plans.
-This committee meets at the call of the Advisory Council and was instrumental in the redesign and enhancements to www.FloridaHealthFinder.gov in 2013.
+This committee meets at the call of the Advisory Council.